GoZaZombie/CTIP-Assignment-2/readme.txt

 these are the accepted inputs for <model>:

-LR - Logistic Regression
+LR - Logistic Regression (SMS)
-SVM - Linear Vector Classifier
+SVM - Linear Vector Classifier (EMAIL)
+NB - Naive Bayes(SMS)
-NB - Naive Bayes
+NBE - Naive Bayes for (EMAIL)
-GRU - Gated Recurrent Unit
+GRU - Gated Recurrent Unit (EMAIL)

+here's an example which uses the Naive Bayes email clasification model:

+python CLASSIFY.py NBE "Subject: brighten those teeth  get your  teeth bright white now !  have you considered professional teeth whitening ? if so , you  know it usually costs between $ 300 and $ 500 from your local  dentist !"